ELABDELLAOUI-HAJAR/alx-low_level_programming/0x04-more_functions_nested_loops/README.md

 1-isdigit.c : function to check digits.
 2-mul.c : function that multiplies two integers.
 3-print_numbers.c : function to print numbers from 0 to 9.
+4-print_most_numbers.c: function to print numbers from 0 to 9 except for 2 and 4.